Alex Murdaugh says he lied to investigators during testimony in double murder trial

 "I saw what y’all have seen pictures of," he told the jurors, crying.
 "So bad."

 Prosecutors have focused on footage taken from Paul Murdaugh's cellphone the night of the murders, including a video taken at the kennels several minutes before the victims were believed to be killed that investigators said has Alex Murdaugh talking in the background.
-Alex Murdaugh told investigators early in the case that he was not down by the kennels that night and had last seen his wife and son at dinner.
+Alex Murdaugh told investigators early in the case that he was not down by the kennels that night and had last seen his wife and son at dinner before finding bodies upon returning home from visiting his mother.

 When asked by his lawyer about those prior statements, Alex Murdaugh admitted to lying to investigators.